spatialos/UnrealGDK/SpatialGDK/Documentation/content/technical-overview/gdk-concepts.md

 For more information, see the documentation on [cross-server RPCs]({{urlRoot}}/content/cross-server-rpcs).

 ### Actor handover
-If your game uses zoning, you need to make sure that entities can move seamlessly between areas of authority and the relevant server-worker instances can compute them.
+If you game intends to use zoning, you need to make sure that entities can move seamlessly between areas of authority and the relevant server-worker instances can compute them.

 In Unreal’s single-server architecture, authority over an Actor stays with the single server; an Actor’s properties never leave the server’s memory.
 With multiple server-worker instances in SpatialOS, authority needs to pass from one server-worker instance to another as an Actor moves around the game world.
 Passing authority, known as “Actor handover”, allows the second server-worker instance to continue where the first one left off.
 You set this up by adding the `Handover` tag to the Actor’s properties.